Lolzen/io-packages/README.md

 ### Needs work

-- [ ] **Gyro and back buttons.** `inputplumber` would cover this, but it is a Rust package with ~250 vendored crates, it defaults to `auto_manage: false` on the Deck, and it would replace the working controller with an emulated Xbox device.
-Not obviously worth it
 - [ ] **TDP and charge limit.** The menu entries exist under `-steamos3` but do nothing.
-This needs `steamos-manager`, which hard-depends on systemd and vendors ~190 crates.
-Deferred indefinitely
+This needs `steamos-manager`, which hard-depends on systemd, manages systemd units as part of its actual logic, and ships three user units bound to `gamescope-session.service`.
+Porting it means forking its system interface, not just repackaging it
-- [ ] **Screen capture.** `xdg-desktop-portal-wlr` fails in game mode, which affects screenshots and streaming
+- [ ] **Screen capture.** `xdg-desktop-portal-wlr` fails in game mode, which affects screenshots and streaming.
+Valve ships `xdg-desktop-portal-gamescope` and `xdg-desktop-portal-holo` — worth a look before writing anything
 - [ ] **`CAP_SYS_NICE` for gamescope.** Would silence the performance warning,
       but file capabilities put the process into secure execution mode, which makes some Vulkan environment variables get ignored — including,